 From the titles of product listings down to the individual keywords used in the descriptions, any small change that can bring the website up in Google’s search engine results is worth pursuing.
 But one aspect of SEO that these agencies sometimes miss is a website’s load speed.
 Google’s search algorithm factors in the time it takes for a webpage to load into its rankings (in the context of network, device, and location).

-Google isn’t too keen on sharing exactly how the algorithm works but does encourage e-commerce web designers to “think broadly about how performance affects a user’s experience of their page and to consider a variety of user experience metrics.”
+Google isn’t too keen on sharing exactly how the algorithm works but does encourage e-commerce web designers to ensure they provide the best possible customer browsing experience, using what means possible to do so.
 Essentially, the system rewards fast-performing sites and punishes slow ones.

 If you’re curious, check out Google’s page speed insights, where you can see the speed statistics of your website.
 Some of the useful metrics include: